ibm-cloud-docs/containers/kubernetes-service-cli.md

 </dd>

 <dt><code>--hardware <em>HARDWARE</em></code></dt>
 <dd>The level of hardware isolation for your worker node.
-Use dedicated to have available physical resources dedicated to you only, or shared to allow physical resources to be shared with other IBM customers.
-The default is shared.
+Use `dedicated` so that available physical resources are dedicated to you only, or `shared` to allow physical resources to be shared with other IBM customers.
+The default is `shared`.
 This value is optional for VM standard clusters and is not available for free clusters.
 For bare metal machine types, specify `dedicated`.</dd>

 <dt><code>--zone <em>ZONE</em></code></dt>
 <dd>The zone where you want to create the cluster.
 This value is required for standard clusters.
 Free clusters can be created in the region that you target with the <code>ibmcloud ks region-set</code> command, but you cannot specify the zone.